What is the P-C-D Framework and Why Is It Important for My Contractor Website?

 Sick of marketing acronyms?
 We get it.
-But this acronym is the reason we’ve generated over $200 million in leads for home improvement businesses, so it’s worth taking on board.
+But this acronym is the reason we’ve generated over $200 million in leads for contractors, tradesmen and home improvement businesses, so it’s worth taking on board.

-P-C-D stands for ‘Psychology’, ‘Content’ and ‘Design’ and it’s the three pillars every trade business needs to generate leads on tap, and guide those leads to a sale.
+P-C-D stands for ‘Psychology’, ‘Content’ and ‘Design’ and it’s the three pillars every trade, contractor and home improvement business needs to generate leads on tap, and guide those leads to a sale.
 Here’s how it works…

 Imagine a bloke walking into a hardware store and asking for a drill.